-By Tom Bennett, Front End Developer in Mobas' Digital team.
+By Tom Bennett, Front End Developer in Mobas' website design team

 A couple of weeks ago Steven Knibbs, Mobas' Lead Developer, sent an internal email to all of us at Mobas asking us if we could sign up with World Community Grid and use our spare computing power to help make the world a better place – from mapping cancer markers to identifying candidate drugs to fight AIDS.